TheSamos/MerkleTree/README.md

 # MerkleTree
 A simple implementation of a Merkle Tree.
 This is the first version.
+Updated by samfrb.